Monitor Your Application#

 The requests loop until canceled with Control-C.

 While this script is running, go to localhost:8080 in your web browser.
 In the output there, you can search for serve_ to locate the metrics above.
-The metrics are updated once every ten seconds, so you need to refresh the page to see new values.
+The metrics are updated once every ten seconds by default, so you need to refresh the page to see new values.
+The metrics report interval rate can be modified using the following configuration option (note that this is not a stable public API and is subject to change without warning):

 For example, after running the script for some time and refreshing localhost:8080 you should find metrics similar to the following: